 Zoning.
 Limitations on land use, allowable size and height of buildings, yards or separation requirements.

 Natural features-trees, springs, sinkholes, rivers, creeks, rock outcroppings, abrupt changes in contours, and soil type.

 Proposed location of new building on the property.

 Assigned number address.

-100-year floor boundary elevation.
+100-year floodplain boundary and base flood elevation.
 This information is available at the Building Department, and is taken from the FEMA maps.